hkeeler/sac-civic-hack-2016/README.md

 sac-civic-hack-2016
 -------------------

+Python-based [Jupyter notebook](http://jupyter.org/) for visualizing Sacramento's _Promise Zone_ data.
+Maps are generated with [Folium](https://github.com/python-visualization/folium), a Python wrapper for [Leaflet](http://leafletjs.com/).
+Map data comes from Code4Sac's [ndoch-2016](https://github.com/code4sac/ndoch-2016).

 Setup
 =====

-**Note:** These steps are geared towards a Mac.
+These steps are geared towards a Mac.
 There are _probably_ similar Windows step...I dunno.

 1. Install Python 3 (if you don't already have it).